Sign Up

 Prognosis of Pediatric Abusive Head Trauma Cases

-Unfortunately, many cases of pediatric AHT do not survive or do extensive damage resulting in long-term disabilities.
+Unfortunately, many cases of pediatric AHT do not survive or do extensive damage, resulting in long-term disabilities.
+One of every four infant cases of AHT dies from this form of child abuse (CDC, 2012).
 Major disability has been observed in two-thirds of pediatric AHT cases.
-Observed disabilities can manifest as developmental delays, sensory deficits (hearing or blindness), motor impairments; attention deficits; feeding difficulties; seizures; intellectual and educational difficulties, and behavioral issues (CDC, 2019).
+Observed disabilities can manifest as developmental delays, sensory deficits (hearing or blindness), motor impairments, attention deficits, feeding difficulties, seizures, intellectual and educational difficulties, and behavioral issues (CDC, 2012).

 The long-term medical burden has a significant economic impact.
-Care of the surviving child with pediatric AHT may be lifelong, including physical, occupational, speech-language, and educational therapies, and in severe cases, long-term nursing care.
-According to the Centers for Disease Control and Prevention year 2008 data, the total lifetime cost of just one year of confirmed cases of child maltreatment is approximately $124 billion (DHHS, 2014).
+Care of the surviving child with pediatric AHT may be lifelong, including physical, occupational, speech-language, and educational therapies, and, in severe cases, long-term nursing care.
+Pediatric AHT presents a significant financial burden to society.
+Estimated on the reported 4,824 cases in 2010, the total financial impact was $13.5 billion.
+This accounts for medical expenses and loss of potential societal productivity (Iqbal O'Meara et al. 2020).

 Identification of Risk Factors in Pediatric Abusive Head Trauma

-Risk factors associated with AHT have been identified through observational studies and can be categorized into infant/child, situational, and caregiver, see table 1 below (Gumbs et al., 2013).
-Through healthcare providers taking the time to assess and identify areas of risk, the provider more accurately is equipped to identify patients at risk for pediatric AHT or provide resources in education or support to reduce the risk of pediatric AHT.
+Risk factors associated with AHT have been identified through observational studies and can be categorized into infant/child, situational, and caregiver.
+Through healthcare providers taking the time to assess and identify areas of risk, the provider is more accurately equipped to identify patients at risk for pediatric AHT or provide resources in education or support to reduce the risk of pediatric AHT.
+See Table 1 below.

 Table 1: Risk Factors Associated with AHT